BetonQuest/BetonQuest/docs/API/Legacy-API.md

 Some objectives, like the `delay` objective, starts and cancels a runnable, instead of using listeners.
 Start it in the constructor and save it as field so you can cancel it in the `close()` method.

-If your objective has some properties (used in variables) you should override the `String getProperty(String property, String playerID)` method.
+If your objective has some properties (used in placeholders) you should override the `String getProperty(String property, String playerID)` method.
-At runtime, if anyone uses `%objective.yourObjective.theProperty%` variable, BetonQuest will call that method with `theProperty` keyword as the first argument.
+At runtime, if anyone uses `%objective.yourObjective.theProperty%` placeholder, BetonQuest will call that method with `theProperty` keyword as the first argument.
 Using it you should parse the data of the objective and return it as a String.
 If the supplied property name is incorrect or there was an error during getting the value,